 3. The scholarship award period for each academic year is from September 1 to August 31 of the following year.

 1. Applicants must be American nationals with a high-school diploma or post-secondary degree(s), have excellent academic records and be of good moral character.

-2. Applicants are ineligible if they meet any of the following restrictions:
+2. Applicants are ineligible if any of the following restrictions apply:

 (7) recipients of any other scholarship or subsidy funded by the Taiwan government or educational institutions in Taiwan.
 However, this does not include preferential prices offered by universities/colleges to cover tuition and other fees exceeding this scholarship limit.